 - Whatever rig is used keep things simple – the more items of terminal tackle included on a rig then the more stuff there is to get snagged on the seabed or caught in weed (and more expense when rigs are lost).

 - If fishing at short range there is no need to use expensive purpose made fishing weights.
-Nuts and bolts can be used instead, but it is spark plugs that make the best cheap alternative to weights – read more about using spark plugs as weights.
+Anglers have experimented with using scrap metal, bolts and spark plugs all in place of weights, although only the simplest short range casts should be performed when using unconventional items as fishing weights.

 Terminal Tackle to Avoid Snags

 Weak Link Releases (Rotten Bottoms): Weak link releases are items of terminal tackle which allow casts to be performed but once the weight has settled on the seabed it is only attached by a weak link of monofilament.
 This means that if the weight becomes snagged the weak link will easily snap and the rest of the rig (and any fish that are hooked) can then be reeled in.
 There are a number of weak link releases available to sea anglers, ranging from the simple weak link (pictured) to more complex and effective products from big manufacturers such as Breakaway and Gemini.
 See this page on the various weak link releases available on the UK market for a more detailed discussion of the pros and cons of the most commonly used weak link releases used by sea anglers, and buy Cronus Weak Link Releases from Sea Angling Shop by clicking here.